 - 1. A Karate tournament may comprise Kumite competition and/or Kata competition.
 The Kumite competition may be further divided into the team match and the individual match.
 The individual match may be further divided into age and weight divisions.
 Weight divisions are divided ultimately into bouts.
 The term "bout" also describes the individual Kumite competitions between opposing pairs of team members. - 2.
 In individual competition no contestant may be replaced by another after the drawing has taken place, - 3.
 Individual contestants or teams that do not present themselves when called will be disqualified (KIKEN) from that category.
-In team matches the score for the bout not taking place will then be set to 8-0 in favour of the other team. - 4.
+In team matches the score for the bout not taking place will then be set to 8-0 in favour of the other team.
+Disqualification by KIKEN means that the contestants are disqualified from that category, although it does not affect participation in another category. - 4.
 Male teams comprise seven members with five competing in a round.
 Female teams comprise four members with three competing in a round. - 5.
 The contestants are all members of the team.
 There are no fixed reserves. - 6.
 Before each match, a team representative must hand into the official table, an official form defining the names and fighting order of the competing team members.
-The participants drawn from the full team of seven, or four members, and their fighting order, can be changed for each round provided the new fighting order is notified first, but once notified, it cannot then be changed until that round is completed. - 7.
+The participants drawn from the full team of seven, or four members, and their fighting order, can be changed for each round provided the new fighting order is notified first, but once notified; it cannot then be changed until that round is completed. - 7.
 A team will be disqualified if any of its members or its coach changes the team's composition or fighting order without written notification prior to the round. - 8.
 In team matches where an individual looses on account of receiving Hansoku or Shikkaku, any score for the disqualified contestant will be set to nil, and a score of 8-0 will be recorded for that bout in favour of the other team.